Try math games that are fun for instant success

 “Math games provide a structure and process for children to engage in problem solving in order to reach a particular goal or objective.
 Reaching that goal might be challenging, but the challenge is also what makes game-playing fun.”(dreme.stanford.edu)

-Quality Quest is a fun Christmas game for the classroom that encourages critical thinking.
+Quality Quest is a cool math game for the classroom that encourages critical thinking.
 It can be used in a center or as a game that fosters teamwork.
 The idea behind our Quality Quest is for students to take a “quest” through the task cards to find the answers to the questions.
 I like using the color cards in a center and then students play the game.

 Students are split up into 2 teams or partners and race to answer questions.
 Use any number cards and come up with scavenger hunt questions for your students that apply to the numbers and apply to the concepts you’ve taught.
 Like, order the first three cards from least to greatest.
-You can also have them find prime numbers, even numbers, a number with 4 tens, etc.
+You can also have them find prime numbers, even numbers, a number with 4 tens, etc. We just added a fun cut and paste sheet as well.

 Fun Christmas games to play with a group that will motivate your students